jtstriker3/Joe.Map/README.md

 {
     public ViewMappingAttribute();

-    public string ColumnPropertyName { get; set; }
+    //This can also be set via the constructor public string ColumnPropertyName { get; set; }
     public bool CreateNew { get; set; }
     public string GroupBy { get; set; }